FarmBuild/farmbuild-farmdata/examples/README.md

 #FarmData Example data

-"susan-farm-final-example.json" is an instance of the FarmData containing "Susan's farm" contents including:
+"susan-farm-final-example.json" is an instance of the FarmData containing "Susan's farm" contents including Name,* Paddocks

-* Name
-* Paddocks

 The example json is used for API test as well as the example pages of each FarmBuild module.